 Listed in: Theater and Dance, as THDA-112

 An introduction to methods of visual research and visual creativity for textual, narrative, and performance interpretation.
 The course is conducted in a format combining discussions, creative play, student presentations, and collaborative critique.
-Class discussions and readings include the theoretical basis of a range of historical theatrical conventions, from Aristotle through Robert Wilson.
+Class discussions and readings include the theoretical basis of a range of historical theatrical conventions, from Aristotle through the present.
 Class exercises in perception and analysis build skills culminating in the realization of three-dimensional and story-boarding projects.
-In addition to two two-hour class meetings per week, students participate in the equivalent of a two-hour per week laboratory experience coordinated with the department’s production season.

 Limited to 12 students per section.
 Spring semester.
-Professor Dougan.
+The Department.

 Cost: 150 ?